How to Fix WIFI Icon is Missing on Windows 11?

 Network Adapters

-7. Right-click on the adapter in case it is disabled and from the drop down menu, click on the Enable option.
+7. Right-click on the adapter if it is disabled, and from the drop-down menu, click on the Enable option.

 Enabling WiFi Adapter